-- Multiple proposers - Live lock - Timeout for voted value: - Is it true that one a value is voted, all the process will eventually agree on this value? - As long as the majority requirement is met, only one value will be chosen. - Is it possible to vote for different value? - One start more than one Paxos algorithm to vote on different issue.
+- Multiple proposers - Live lock: two (or more) proposers keep sending different values with greater ballot numbers. - Timeout for voted value: - Is it true that once a value is voted, all the process will eventually agree on this value? - As long as the majority requirement is met, only one value will be chosen. - Is it possible to vote for different value? - One start more than one Paxos algorithm to vote on different issue.